alitnk/monopay/docs/usage/catching-exceptions.md

 If an error occurs in the verification process, a `VerificationException` will be thrown.

-## Polypay Exception
+## Bad Config Exception

-All of the mentioned exceptions extend `PolypayException`.
+If the provided configurations were invalid, a `BadConfigException` will be thrown.